wanadev/obsidian-http-request/doc/proxyfied-requests.md

 ### Implementing The Proxy Server

-To implement this server in your application, you first have to install required dependencies:
+To implement this server in your application, you first have to install the required dependencies:

 ```sh